 TABLE OF CONTENTS

-In 2022, you can expect a whirlwind of cannabis employment activity as new markets enter the scene and the pandemic waxes and wanes.
+In 2022, we saw a whirlwind of cannabis employment activity as new markets entered the scene and the pandemic waxed and waned.
 We've seen nothing short of exponential job growth in the cannabis industry with no signs of slowing down.

 Are you interested in taking part in the fastest-growing industry in America?
 As a prospective cannabis employee, understanding the state of the industry and the hottest cannabis job markets can give you a better chance of finding an exciting and rewarding cannabis career.